NOVEMBER 14, 2019 BY JAS 🍦

 Each day do something to make others smile and your heart sing! ~jas

-Please add the book "Is There Any Ice Cream?" by Judith Allen Shone to your library's online 'Request A Book' formso they will order it and then others can read it.
+Please add the books "Is There Any Ice Cream?" and "Did You Hide the Cookies?" by Judith Allen Shone to your library's online 'Request A Book' form so they will order it and then others can read it.
 Thank you.

 “Anxiety Over Anxiety” © 2019 Judith Allen Shone